 Christian Peacemaker Teams, an initiative of the Quaker, Brethren, and Mennonite Churches, have been successful in conflict situations throughout the world.
 Since 1995, teams of about eight members have rotated to provide a continuing presence in the city of Hebron.

 The assumption is that if Western eyes are watching—even through these few individuals—violence may be minimized.
 Sometimes their ready cameras serve as a deterrent.
 Sometimes it is merely the calming effect of carefully worded comments that may defuse a tense situation.
 At other times they are even called upon, as their own slogan puts it, to “get in the way”—to place their own bodies between opposing forces.
-(See “Threatening Incident in Hebron Draws Attention to Personal Sacrifices of Christian Peacemaker Teams,” March 1999 Washington Report, p.
+(See “Threatening Incident in Hebron Draws Attention to Personal Sacrifices of Christian Peacemaker Teams,” March 1999 Washington Report on Middle East Affairs, p.
 17.)

 CPTers have been extremely busy over the past months in Hebron, where 500 settlers seem to be in constant conflict with the surrounding Palestinian community.
 At Christmas time, several CPTers moved in with families in Beit Jala, a constant target of Israeli shelling.
 The situation there turned quiet for a time.